tendermonster/gg_project/README.md

 ### Paperwork

-This code was base for the work: A Game Theoretic Approach for Cost-Effective Management of Energy Harvesting Smart Grids
+This code was base for the work: A Game Theoretic Approach for Cost-Effective Management of Energy Harvesting Smart Grids (see DOI: 10.1109/IWCMC55113.2022.9825181)

 This project attempts to simulate smart grid and use game theoretical methodology to transact energy on a behalf of the prosumer.